Chart Color Schemes

 Tinana faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 12.4%, compared to the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 9.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
-Vocational credentials are prominent, with 44.0% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.4%).
+The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
+Trade and technical skills are prominent, with 44.0% of residents aged 15+ holding vocational credentials - advanced diplomas (9.6%) and certificates (34.4%).

 Frequently Asked Questions - Education